-From the Second Stage we have three sections-by Frozen Sec-Braune of Leipsic, Chiari of Prague, and Chiara of tions from the Second Stage.
+From the Second Stage we have three sections-by Frozen Sec-Braune of Leipsic, Chiari of Prague, and Chiara of Second Stage.
+Milan.

 Braune's2 is that of a primipara (?), aged about 35, who drowned herself while labour pains were going on.
 No further history is given of the case; but, before freezing the cadaver, it was ascertained that the head of the child was in the pelvis, the bag of membranes unruptured and bulging in the vagina as a tumour the size of an apple.